 Note: all the travel companies featured are personally recommended by our editors.

 February half term holiday ideas

 This is arguably the best time of year for a family ski holiday, but don’t expect to get a cheap deal.
-We recommend Esprit Ski for their exceptional childcare, while Peak Retreats is an award-winning operator that specialises in budget ski holidays in top French resorts.
-If you want to take the family to ski in style, we recommend San Cassiano in Italy, though you need to book early.
-Check the latest ski availability over February half-term.
+I recommend Esprit Ski for their exceptional childcare, while Peak Retreats is an award-winning operator that specialises in budget ski holidays in top French resorts.
+Speedy teens will love the PB Ski Academy.

 Find more February half term ideas.

 The last week of May is a wonderful month to explore the Med – arguably the region is better then than during the heat of August.

 I love the Italian islands of Sicily and Sardinia, home to Forte Village Resort in Sardinia, a wonderful hotel for families of all ages.
 On mainland Italy the unspoilt region of Puglia is great for kids with family-friendly hotels including Masseria Torre Coccaro and the Gattarella Resort.

 Get together with a bunch of family or friends and you could rent a stunning Chateau in France.
 Details from Oliver’s Travels.

 How about some posh camping?
 I love Feather Down Farms which has large luxury fixed tents with proper beds and wood-burning stoves at 20 working farms across the UK.
 It’s ideal for families.

 Mediterranean beach clubs are ideal for families, with childcare for babies and tots, and plenty of sports and social activities to keep other kids amused.
 I like Lakitira Beach in Kos, which is run by Mark Warner.